jaysoftic/indian-famous-cuisine-recommendation/README.md

   * [Credits](#credits)

 ## Introduction
 This project is about **Indian Cuisine** here i have 255 famous indian dishes.
-When user will click on dish they will get a recipe and recommendation for that particular dish.
+When user will click on any dish they will get a recipe and recommendation for that particular dish.
 Here i have used youtube videos for cuisine recipe and i have build a machine learning model using cosine similarity for recommendation

 ## Demo